Syco Music: History

 Syco Music had offices in London and Los Angeles and was home to several artists.
 As S Records, the company oversaw music releases by Robson & Jerome, Five, Westlife and Teletubbies.

 Later following television franchises, Syco had the exclusive right to sign winners and finalists of The X Factor and Got Talent.
-Susan Boyle's debut album, I Dreamed a Dream, has sold over 9 million copies, making it one of the best selling releases of the last decade and Syco's most successful release to date.
+Susan Boyle's debut album, I Dreamed a Dream, has sold over 9 million copies, making it one of the best selling releases of the 2000s and Syco's most successful release to date.
 Between 2004 and 2009, Il Divo achieved four multi-million selling albums and in 2007, Leona Lewis became one of the most successful talent show winners when her second single, "Bleeding Love", propelled the album Spirit to 9 million global sales.

 In 2010, Syco began diversifying by adding producer/singer-songwriter Labrinth.
 Savan Kotecha, who had been writing for Syco acts for several years, also became an A&R Director and set up a joint venture, Kanani Songs.
 Syco also began forming closer partnerships with other Sony Music Entertainment UK labels.
 For the first time, Syco entered into an agreement with Columbia Records that would see them work together to launch the career of a The X Factor winner - Matt Cardle.
 That same year, Sony Music bought Cowell's share of Syco, for around £27 million.

 On 15 July 2020, it was announced that Cowell would buy Sony's stake in Syco Entertainment; Sony Music will retain Syco Music's artists and back catalogue.
-By September 2020, manage director Tyler Brown and Head of Digital Tom Hoare had left.
-Music Week reported that label is no longer operational and is now defunct; artist staff have been redeployed elsewhere within Sony Music, including at sister label RCA Records, or have left completely.
+By September 2020, managing director Tyler Brown and head of digital Tom Hoare had left.
+Music Week reported that the label is no longer operational and is now defunct; artist staff have been redeployed elsewhere within Sony Music, including at sister label RCA Records, or have left completely.